 Summer came, and the course still languished.
 Finally, Ventura County officials called Craig Price, whose company Highlands Golf manages Rustic Canyon Golf Course in Moorpark.
 Rustic, too, had taken a hit from the storms, but Price had already brought in the original architects, Gil Hanse and Jim Wagner, to rebuild the damaged holes.

 Price was puzzled that the county hadn’t acted as quickly on Soule Park.
 “I was like, ‘How’s your repairs going there?’
 They said, ‘Well, we haven’t actually done anything yet.’
 And I said, ‘Really?’”

 Perhaps Price’s most important connection was with Hanse Golf Course Design.
-It was his key to keeping costs down.
-Minimalist by philosophy, Gil Hanse and Jim Wagner wanted to do things cheaply—to move as little dirt as possible, to shape greens and bunkers themselves.
+It was his secret to keeping costs down.
+Minimalist by philosophy, Gil Hanse and Jim Wagner wanted to do things cheaply—to move as little dirt as possible, to shape the greens and bunkers by themselves.
 And they were hungry.
 “Back then,” Price explains, “Gil was just an unknown guy.
 He was just looking for work between gigs.”

 The first task at Soule Park was to make the golf course functional again.
 They had to replace the irrigation system, repair (and in one case, wholly rebuild) the bridges across San Antonio Creek, and recover the lost tees and greens.
 But since Price trusted Hanse and Wagner, he allowed them to pursue a more ambitious scheme.
 “Jim and I went around and looked at what we could do,” Hanse says, “what we could tweak, what we could push, where we could put bunkers that were more meaningful, change them stylistically, and build what we hoped would be a better set of greens.”